onkarpotdar13/Project_OpenCart/ProjectProcess.md

 ### Key Features of the Hybrid Automation Framework:

-1. **Page Object Model (POM)**: For enhanced code reusability and maintainability, all page-related actions are separated into different classes, improving readability and efficiency.
+1. **Page Object Model (POM)**: For enhanced code re-usability and maintainability, all page-related actions are separated into different classes, improving readability and efficiency.
 2. **TestNG Integration**: Enables easy test configuration, parallel execution, and reporting.
 3. **Cross-Browser Testing**: Supports testing on different browsers such as Chrome, Firefox, and others.
 4. **Configurable Test Environment**: Test configurations (like browser type, URLs, etc.) are managed via a `config.properties` file.